RunOnYourOwn/TurfTrack/docs/technical.md

 - Vite for build tooling
 - shadcn/ui for component library
 - React Query for data fetching
+- Axios for all API requests (replacing fetch)
 - React Router for navigation
 - Chart.js for analytics visualization